webrecorder/warcit/conversions-and-transclusions.md

-# WARCIT Media Conversion and Transclusion Workflow
+# WARCIT Media Conversion Workflow

 With the 0.4.0, warcit introduces a new workflow for converting video/audio files into web-friendly formats and then placing them into WARCs along with transclusion metadata to enable access from within a containing page.